getdozer/dozer/README.md

 Dozer is implemented fully in Rust for fast processing of data and is less resource intensive.

-Dozer maintains the data in a caching layer built on LMDB (Lightning Memory-Mapped Database) so users can immediately and efficiently query data in the form of gRPC and REST APIs.
-Dozer publishes data contracts and API documentation out of the box for the best developer experience.

 ![Architecture](./images/dozer.png)

 Dozer takes an end-to-end approach, aiming to drastically lower the cost, complexity and effort involved in putting together the infrastructure necessary to build data applications.
 Today developers have to integrate and maintain a variety of tools to achieve the same result.